Why Heroin Addiction is Rising While Other Drug Addiction is Declining

 Most heroin addicts started out abusing opiate drugs.

 Many addicts turn to illegal doctor shopping to try to get more prescriptions, but this method is difficult and offers little success.
-Some even turn to more desperate and shocking acts such as robbing pharmacies.
-But it doesn’t take long for most prescription opiate addicts to figure out that heroin provides a more reliable supply.
-Heroin is not only more accessible than prescription opiates but tends to be cheaper as well.
+Some people turn to desperate acts to get the drugs, such as robbing pharmacies.
+But it doesn’t take long for most prescription opioid addicts to figure out that heroin provides a more reliable supply.
+Heroin is not only more accessible than prescription drugs but tends to be cheaper as well.

 Why Heroin is Riskier than Prescription Opiate Medication

-There’s no question that prescription opiates like Oxycontin are dangerous and addictive, particularly if they’re taken with other substances that depress the respiratory system such as alcohol or Xanax.
+There’s no question that prescription opioids like OxyContin are dangerous and addictive, particularly if they’re taken with other substances that depress the respiratory system, such as alcohol or Xanax.
 But even though prescription opiates are dangerous in themselves, heroin is much more so.

-The quality of heroin supply is not regulated as well as prescription medication is, which makes it more likely to get a bad batch.
+The quality of heroin supply is not regulated like prescription medication, which makes it more likely to get a bad batch.
 Heroin can be mixed with dangerous drugs such as fentanyl, which is more likely to cause a fatal overdose.
 The purity in batches of heroin can significantly vary as well.
 If a user gets a batch that is much purer than what their body is accustomed to, a fatal overdose is also much more likely.

 the Take-Away